milos85vasic/Apache-Factory/README.md

     - Running Apache Factory as user for which we want to build Apache HTTPD.
     - Running as Super User by providing name of account to be created.
-    Account will be created and Apach Factory started for that user.
+    Account will be created and Apache Factory started for that user.

 Distributing configuration: